Units test facility¶

 If you want to test json output (specified with

 --output-format=json), Use .tags-json as suffix instead of .tags.
-In such case you don’t have to write
+In such a case you don’t have to write

 features.
 The test facility sets the option and the feature automatically.